juyoungkim-lisa/juyoungkim-lisa/README.md

 # Hi, I'm Lisa. :smiley:

 ## About Me :woman:
-🎓 I completed both my bachelor's and master's degrees in computer science at the University of Michigan.
-Go Blue!

 I love to read thrillers 📖, play piano 🎹, and watch soccer ⚽ in my free time.

 ## Get in Touch :thumbsup: